Iwop-Mag/Iwop-Mag/README.md

 # Hello!
 I'm Paul
 I am an undergraduate student pursuing a Bachelor of Science in Electronics Engineering at the Technological University of the Philippines - Manila.

-My interests are Robotics, Artificial Intelligence, and Automation.
+My interests are Robotics, Artificial Intelligence (except LLMs), and Automation.
 However, I also do full-stack development.

 I like competing and doing research.
 I also like doing volunteer work such as teaching, outreach, and Red Cross.